opengauss-mirror/docs/content/en/docs/Developerguide/alter-extension.md

 -   **new\_version**

-    Desired extension of a new version.
-This parameter can be overwritten by identifiers and literal characters.
-If a new version is not specified, ALTER EXTENSION UPDATE will update the version to an extended control file to display the default version.
+    New version of the extension, which can be overridden by identifiers and string literals.
+If a new version of the extension is not specified, ALTER EXTENSION UPDATE updates to the default version shown in the extension's control file.

 -   **new\_schema**

-    New extended schema.
+    New schema of the extension.

 -   **object\_name**